 to provide counseling to individual students.
 Any eligible student is entitled to

-receive up to five (5) hours of counseling per semester for any mental health issues
+receive up to seven* (7) hours of counseling per semester for any mental health issues

-with which they need assistance.
+with which s/he needs assistance.
 Counselors are also available for urgent and crisis

 situations.
 Couples and family counseling are also available.
 All services provided